rokstrnisa/RokClock/README.txt

 behaviour=minimise).
 In that case, specifying "behaviour=hide" in the "config.txt" file will instead completely hide the window.
 However, this does make it more difficult to show the window again before the end of the specified interval (e.g. to stop/change the logging).
+In this case, you might want to use the non-daemon mode to run the program (see below).

 4. Running the program
 ----------------------